betfair-datascientists/betfair-datascientists.github.io/src/api/apiResources.md

 ## Other resources
 - [Towards Data Science](https://towardsdatascience.com/an-introduction-to-betfair-api-and-how-to-use-it-e3cdbd79c94b) provide a decent basic walk through of how to log in to the polling API and pull market data, with some interesting commentary along the way.

-!!! info "Betfair Quants Slack Group"
+!!! info "Betfair Quants Discord Group"
-    `betfair quants` is really active community-owned Slack group for people interested in modelling and automation on the Exchange.
+    `betfair quants` is really active Betfair-owned Discord group for people interested in modelling and automation on the Exchange.
 Please [reach out](mailto:automation@betfair.com.au) if you'd like an invitation.